 Despite the expense and the competition, Q4 is a massive opportunity.
 For retailers, it’s an opportunity to maximize the best buying season of the year.
 For mobile games and apps, the holidays precede the most cost-efficient advertising season of the year and what will be the lowest CPMs of 2020.

-To help you navigate the season, here are five Facebook advertising best practices for late Q4:
+To help you navigate the season and do well on 2019 Black Friday, here are five Facebook advertising best practices for late Q4:

 1. Manage Strategy Shifts in the Ad Spend Wave.

 Done right, the ramp-up to holiday advertising can be as important as the holidays themselves.
 Advertisers can leverage retargeting, email lists, and other more cost-effective channels after December 8th – if they’ve scaled up their campaigns properly before that.